ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 ### Pasting

-You can paste things into the ipython console by copying text from your machine with **ctrl+c** and typing **%paste** at the IPython prompt.
+You can paste things into the iPython console by copying text from your machine with **ctrl+c** and typing **%paste** at the IPython prompt.